Cappelletti Pasta

 The process of making it requires patience, but it rewards you with a comforting, flavorful dish.

 1. The Dough: A simple mixture of flour and eggs forms the base.
-The dough is rolled out into thin sheets.
+The dough converts into thin sheets.

 2. The Filling: Common choices include ricotta, Parmigiano Reggiano, ground pork, or chicken, often seasoned with nutmeg.

-3. Shaping: Small circles of dough are cut and filled with a teaspoon of mixture, folded into a triangle, and then the edges are closed together to form the hat-like shape.
+3. Shaping: Makers fill small circles of dough with a measured teaspoon of the mixture, fold them into triangles, and then close the edges to form the hat-like shape.

 4. Cooking: It is typically boiled and then served in broth or with light sauces.